dfinity/portal/docs/tutorials/developer-journey/level-0/06-intro-dfx.md

 ## Overview

-`dfx` is the DFINITY command-line execution environment tool.
-It is the primary tool used for creating, managing, and deploying dapps onto the Internet Computer.
+`dfx` is a command line utility that is used to interact with the IC SDK.
+It is the primary tool that is used for creating, managing, and deploying dapps onto the Internet Computer.

 The `dfx` parent command has several flags and subcommands that can be used to perform a wide array of operations.
 First, we'll take a look at basic usage of the command, then we'll get started creating our first project using dfx.